abhi123456781/SafeHelp-Competition/README.md

 ## Who It's For

+- People new to the area and dont know what/where reasources are avaliable
 - People in need of basic support (food, housing, crisis response)
 - Teens, students, and families in underserved areas
 - Teachers, counselors, nonprofits, and outreach workers